 If you’re a teacher working remotely and you need help from your manager to implement this system, share this article with them.

-Click on the blue button below to install Sheetgo’s Attendance Management template.
+Click on the blue button below to sign up for Sheetgo and install Sheetgo’s attendance workflow template.

 How the template works